RaceOfficials/communication-demo/client/socket/README.md

 ## Running the Server

 The .jar file in this repository can be ran locally for you to test your communication ability.
-Download the jar file, and run it on your machine using the following command:
+Download the jar file (here)[https://github.com/RaceOfficials/socket-server/raw/main/client/socket/server.jar], and run it on your machine using the following command:
 `java -jar server.jar`.

 ## Java